National Institutes of Health: Extramural researchers and scientists

 Important stakeholders of the NIH funding policy include researchers and scientists.
 Extramural researchers differ from intramural researchers in that they are not employed by the NIH but may apply for funding.
 Throughout the history of the NIH, the amount of funding received has increased, but the proportion to each IC remains relatively constant.
 The individual ICs then decide who will receive the grant money and how much will be allotted.

 Policy changes on who receives funding significantly affect researchers.
 For example, the NIH has recently attempted to approve more first-time NIH R01 applicants or the research grant applications of young scientists.
 To encourage the participation of young scientists, the application process has been shortened and made easier.
 In addition, first-time applicants are being offered more funding for their research grants than those who have received grants in the past.

 Commercial partnerships

 In 2011 and 2012, the Department of Health and Human Services Office of Inspector General published a series of audit reports revealing that throughout the fiscal years 2000–2010, institutes under the aegis of the NIH did not comply with the time and amount requirements specified in appropriations statutes, in awarding federal contracts to commercial partners, committing the federal government to tens of millions of dollars of expenditure ahead of appropriation of funds from Congress.

 Institutes and centers

-The NIH is composed of 27 separate institutes and centers (ICs) that conduct and coordinate research across different disciplines of biomedical science.
+The NIH is composed of 27 separate institutes and centers that conduct and coordinate biomedical research.
 These are: